Wuon/Shopify/Summer 2019/Backend Developer Intern/README.md

 This method is used to make lives easier for the frontend, where consumers are guaranteed on the result.

 ### Remarks
-If there are any other questions, feel free to email me at: wuon@protonmail.com
+If there are any other questions, feel free to email me at:<br/>
+wuon@protonmail.com

-With love and passion,
+With love and passion,<br/>
 Daniel Wu